Isopolito/Ganchos/README.md

 ## Why?
 Provide a simple and straightforward way to add custom automation to your machine.
 The idea behind Ganchos is to provide a cross-platform way to easily hook into events and run code in response without having to worry about common concerns like:
  1. __Logging__.
 There is consistent logging that happens in Ganchos in order to make things as transparent as possible if something goes wrong.
 Logging is also   available to the plugins, Ganchos will automatically use their use stderr/stdout to manage logging at the plugin level.
 The intent is to make it easy to track down issues--wherever they occur--so that time is not wasted when something is not working as expected.
  2. __Configuration__.
 How ganchos operates is highly configurable, though it should just work with the defaults.
 The other type of configuration is for the plugins.
-Ganchos provides some basic configration for all plugins: enabling/disabling, limiting a plugin to only run on a certain OS, etc. The rest is up to the plugin itself.
+Ganchos provides some basic configuration for all plugins: enabling/disabling, limiting a plugin to only run on a certain OS, etc. The rest is up to the plugin itself.
 Everything is driven from JSON config files, and all config related files and plugins are hot-loaded so that the app won't have to be restarted when making changes.
- 3. __Encapuslate the drudgery__.
-A goal of Ganchos is to handle the tedious work of ensuring plugins don't run out of control, determining when they should or should not run, that they are not interferring with themselves or other plugins when running, that issues of conccurency are handled properly, etc. It manages these types of concerns so that the user can just drop a plugin into a directory and not have to worry about all the other stuff that goes on behind the scenes to make it work.
+ 3. __Encapsulate the drudgery__.
+A goal of Ganchos is to handle the tedious work of ensuring plugins don't run out of control, determining when they should or should not run, that they are not interfering with themselves or other plugins when running, that issues of concurrency are handled properly, etc. It manages these types of concerns so that the user can just drop a plugin into a directory and not have to worry about all the other stuff that goes on behind the scenes to make it work.
 A future version will include a web based UI that allows viewing of logs and tracing the activity of a plugin over time spans.
 As well as configuration of the various plugins, viewing the health of the Ganchos system--things along those lines.
 Currently this is not yet available.

 ## How to use it?
 The following examples assume that Ganchos is [installed and running](https://github.com/Isopolito/Ganchos/blob/master/README.md#installing-and-running-ganchos)